Doctors treat COPD in Pittsburgh

 Stem Cell Patient Testimonial

-Many patients have had great results from stem cell therapy.
-Lung Institute patient, Arnold M, recalled a recent appointment with his pulmonologist after undergoing a stem cell therapy treatment.
+Many patients have had great results from cellular therapy.
+Lung Institute patient, Arnold M, recalled a recent appointment with his pulmonologist after undergoing a cellular therapy treatment.
 “The pulmonologist said, ‘You seem to be doing real well, what have you been doing lately?’
 I said that I’ve just been taking care of myself and he goes ‘My god, you’ve been doing a good job.’
 He couldn’t believe I was that good.
 So, I walked up and down the hall for him and he said, ‘My god you are doing good.’
-Then I told him about stem cells and he stood there with his mouth hanging open.
+Then I told him about cells and he stood there with his mouth hanging open.
 I guess he didn’t run across anybody that has done it.
 He was kind of amazed.”

 The Lung Institute is Coming to Pittsburgh

 The Lung Institute has completed over 800 treatments in the past two years, and is expanding rapidly.
 They are looking forward to opening a new clinic in Pittsburgh in July 2015.